starling021/ehtools/README.md

 Congratulations, you have successfully changed ehtools root password!

-    INFO: In no case do not forget this password, it will not be restored and you will have to reinstall ehtools!
+    In no case do not forget this password, it will not be restored and you will have to reinstall ehtools!

 # Ehtools Framework protection